danielcorreaeng/jarvis/README.md

     python Jarvis.py find

-You can make the anaconda jarvis environment with default environment in windows.
-Enter in environment variables in windows and put in **path** the path of anaconda and path of anaconda script.
-It is like **C:\Users\Daniel\.conda\envs\jarvis** and **C:\Users\Daniel\.conda\envs\jarvis\Scripts**.
-This makes your commands easier and makes the environment more controlled.
-This is optional.

 You can create a **bat file** to make the commands easier.
-Insert the entry of your anaconda jarvis environment into it.
 Something like this command.

     @echo off
-    C:\Users\Daniel\.conda\envs\jarvis\python.exe C:\Jarvis\Jarvis.py %*
+    python C:\Jarvis\Jarvis.py %*

 Save this file with **Jarvis.bat in C:\Windows\System32\ .** You need reboot your system.
 After that enter in **windows prompt command and test**.